 Which dogs suffer from uterine inflammation?

-Uterine inflammation is one of the most common diseases in middle-aged and older female dogs of all breeds.
+Uterine inflammation is one of the most common health issues in middle-aged and older female dogs of all breeds.
 A research study that analysed data from dogs insured with Agria showed that on average one in four females contracted the disease before they turned 10 years old.
 Young females can also get uterine inflammation, although it is more rare.

 How do I know if my dog has uterine inflammation?